Reaching out led me to receive ImpEx Beverage samples from all over Scotland and a couple from Ireland. Asking for help can pay off!

 Getting to Yes

 I’ve been writing this blog for 6 months (whoa, it’s my semi-anniversary…yay me!), and I’m having fun doing it, and I’ve been talking to a lot of people who have been very generous with their advice.
 One in particular is Joshua Hatton of Single Cask Nation and the One Nation Under Whisky podcast (among his other endeavors).
-I’ve spoken in this blog about Joshua before (see Expectations Upended and (Mostly) Single), but I want to highlight his help and advice, patiently answering my questions and helping me make a connection.
+I’ve spoken about Joshua before (see Expectations Upended and (Mostly) Single), but I wanted to highlight his help and advice, patiently answering my questions and helping me make a connection.
 You see, Joshua also is the Regional Sales Executive for ImpEx Beverages, the importer of Kilchoman and Tamdhu scotch, Tipperary Irish Whiskey, and their Exclusive Malts lineup that focuses on independent bottlers and distilleries.
 He encouraged me to contact ImpEx and ask for samples to review for Scotch & Scones, and, not being shy about approaching (my family would say accosting) strangers, I did.
 Next thing I know I’m getting an email from Sam Filmus, president of ImpEx, asking what I’d like to sample!
 Wow!
 I then had a wonderful email exchange with Vlad Metrik, Marketing Manager for JVS Imports (which Sam also founded) finalizing the shipment and my thanking him (but more about that later).
 Enter ImpEx Beverages samples!

 Full disclosure: I did have help tasting the first half of the lineup from my older daughter’s fiancé (they just got engage 6 weeks ago!)…it’ll be nice to have someone in the family with whom I can share this passion.